6 tips for securing IoT apps from risk | TechAhead

 • Automating security incident response to minimize loss

-• Maintaining device registers to enable isolation of compromised devices and network segments
+• Maintaining device registers to enable the isolation of compromised devices and network segments

-• Deploying rules engines to automate vulnerability management
+• Deploying IoT devices and rules ensures vulnerability management automation

 How TechAhead ensures IoT security